 All calendars can be viewed simultaneously on your own screen so you get a full perspective on your plans, or they can be filtered out so you can focus on the important stuff.
-Some other ideas for calendars include:
+Some other Google Calendar examples include:

 Workouts: Keep detailed records or plans for all your workouts right at your fingertips.
 Again, you can declutter your view with one click if they're in a separate calendar.
-Check out the goal-setting features described later in this article!
+Check out the goal-setting features described in our tips section!

 Shared Google calendars: Google allows you to request and receive calendars from other users such as family members or colleagues.
 With a click, you can check if your spouse has free time or see whether your colleague is in a meeting before calling.

 You might also want to consider sharing your calendar with others.
-If you’ve been working online within the past decade, you’ve probably used Google Calendar to manage your schedule — or, at the very least, have received an invite from a colleague who uses it.
+If you’ve been working online within the past decade, you’ve probably used Google Calendar to manage your schedule — or, at the very least, have received a calendar invite from a colleague who uses it.